 Whether Section 377 violates right to autonomy and dignity under Article 21 by penalizing private consensual acts between same-sex persons?

-Naz Foundation (India) Trust challenged the constitutionality of Article 377 under Article 14, 15, 19 and 21 before the Delhi High Court.
-The Foundation contended that Section 377 reflects an antiquated understanding of the purpose of sex, namely as as means of procreation, and has no place in a modern society.
-Further, the police had weaponized the provision, which impeded efforts aimed at preventing the spread of HIV/AIDS.
+Naz Foundation (India) Trust challenged the constitutionality of Section 377 of the Indian Penal Code under Articles 14, 15, 19 and 21 before the Delhi High Court.
+The Foundation contended that Section 377 reflects an antiquated understanding of the purpose of sex, namely as a means of procreation, and has no place in modern society.
+Further, the police had weaponised the provision, which impeded efforts aimed at preventing the spread of HIV/AIDS.
 The Foundation cited an instance in 2001 in Lucknow where HIV prevention workers, who were distributing condoms to homosexual men, were arrested on the allegation that they were conspiring to commit an offence.
 The Naz Foundation also argued that the provision was being misused to punish consensual sex acts that are not peno-vaginal.

 The Delhi High Court ruled in 2009 that Section 377 cannot be used to punish sex between two consenting adults – this violates the right to privacy and personal liberty under Article 21 of the Constitution.
 The Court held that classifying and targeting homosexuals violates the equal protection guarantee under Article 14 of the Constitution.
 Section 377 thus violated human dignity which forms the core of the Indian Constitution.

 Several organizations and individuals challenged the Delhi High Court judgment in the Supreme Court.
-They argued that: the right to privacy does not include the right to commit any offence; decriminalizing homosexuality would be detrimental to the institution of marriage and would lure young people towards homosexual activities.
+They argued that the right to privacy does not include the right to commit any offence, and decriminalising homosexuality would be detrimental to the institution of marriage and would lure young people towards homosexual activities.

-The Supreme Court reversed the Delhi High Court verdict in 2013 in Suresh Koushal and held that the decision of decriminalizing homosexuality can only be done by the Parliament and not the Court.
+The Supreme Court reversed the Delhi High Court verdict in 2013 in Suresh Koushal and held that the decision to decriminalise homosexuality could only be made by Parliament and not the Court.
 It also held that Section 377 criminalises certain acts and not any particular class of people.
-It also alluded to the minuscule number of people who were members of the LGBTI community and the fact that only a fraction amongst them had been prosecuted under Section 377.
+It also alluded to the minuscule number of people who were members of the LGBTq+ community and the fact that only a fraction amongst them had been prosecuted under Section 377.